gregmoille/pyLLE/README.md

 ```

-Here, the dict keys can be defined with greek letters for a nicer script (in my opinion) or with latin letter such that the translator dictionary is defined by:
+Here, the dict keys can be defined with greek letters for a nicer script (in my opinion) or with Latin letter such that the translator dictionary is defined by:

 ```python
 greek ={'α': 'alpha',